A replication controller (RC) is a supervisor for long-running pods.

 Let’s create an RC that supervises a single replica of a pod:

-$ kubectl create -f https://raw.githubusercontent.com/mhausenblas/kbe/master/specs/rcs/rc.yaml
+$ kubectl apply -f https://raw.githubusercontent.com/openshift-evangelists/kbe/master/specs/rcs/rc.yaml

 You can see the RC and the pod it looks after like so:

 $ kubectl get rc NAME DESIRED CURRENT READY AGE rcex 1 1 1 3m $ kubectl get pods --show-labels NAME READY STATUS RESTARTS AGE LABELS rcex-qrv8j 1/1 Running 0 4m app=sise